 It helps to be able to develop techniques that allow you to…

-Cool down the emotions you are feelingRecognize that retaliatory behaviors are closely linked with emotions.
+- Cool down the emotions you are feeling.
+Recognise that retaliatory behaviours are closely linked with emotions.
 It is normal to feel emotions like anger or fear in conflict situations.
 Unless you have a way of managing these emotions, they can build up and eventually drive negative responses like retaliation.

 These constructive alternatives to retaliating against the other can also prevent an escalation of the conflict.
 If done properly, it can also point out to the other person the actions that he or she has taken that you want him or her to stop doing.
-It is also important to replace the wrong behavioral reflexes with the essential process of dialog.
+It is also important to replace the wrong behavioural reflexes with the essential process of dialogue.